VdaK1NG/SpANOVA-App/README.md

-<h1> FIGURES NOT WORKING AFTER LAST COMMIT, TRYING TO FIX, SRY FOR INCONVENIENCE </h1>

 <h1> Suplemmentary Shiny App for Sp-ANOVA </h1>

 This application is part of the supplementary material from the article <i>"Spatial-ANOVA: Multidimensional Analysis Of Suicide-RelatedEmergency Calls"</i> by P. Escobar-Hernandez, A. López-Quílez, F. Palmí-Perales and M. Marco.
 Specifically, it contains the full results from the Simulation Study, including the Sensitivity Analysis, as well as the full results from the Case of Study.